-The provisions of 45 CFR § 1630.5 (see http://www.lsc.gov/about/laws-regulations/lsc-regulations-cfr-45-part-1600-et-seq) requiring prior approval of the purchase of any individual item, or a group of related items over \$10,000 in value, apply to TIGs.
+The provisions of 45 CFR § 1630.5 requiring prior approval of the purchase of any individual item, or a group of related items over \$10,000 in value, apply to TIGs.
 In order to expedite purchases after the grant award, you may wish to include a request for prior approval with your grant application.
 The procedures for requesting prior approval can be found in Section 3 of the LSC Property Acquisition and Management Manual (PAMM).
 If you have questions about this process, please contact Lora Rath, Director, LSC Office of Compliance and Enforcement, Telephone: 202.295.1524; Email: rathl@lsc.gov.